-Yeah, $48.35 may not be much, but all I did was initially signing up with Paribus and linking my email to it which took less than 60 seconds.
+Yeah, $48.35 may not be much, but all I did was initially sign up with Paribus and link my email to it which took less than 60 seconds.
 And I never have to do anything else.
 As long as I shop on Amazon, Paribus will automatically get me money back when the price of an item I buy drops.

 If you’re comfortable letting a security-conscious company have your personal details, then you have nothing to lose and plenty to gain by signing up for Paribus.